JTBDefense/ATAKPlugins/README.md

 - Ability to automatically enable tracks for all team members
 - Ability to set user custom comment to the self marker
 - Ability to automatically add tags with current date to new items
+- Lasso extension to enable tracking on multiple objects

 ---